Marie Paretti, Ph.D.

 - Design education and project-based learning

-My research grows from my passion for exploring communication practices across contexts and empowering students in their professional lives.
-This passion has enabled me to build a research program grounded in engineering communication, with related work in design education as well as in identity and inclusion.
-Across these domains, my research and the research of my graduate students helps current and future faculty create inclusive learning environments that integrate professional skills into engineering curricula.
+My research grows from my passion for empowering students to develop as professionals.
+My work focuses on engineering identity understood broadly, including research on professional engineering practice, communication and teamwork, design education, and diversity and inclusion.
+Across these domains, my research and the research of my graduate students helps current and future faculty create inclusive learning environments that prepare students to succeed in their professional lives.

 Marie C. Paretti is a Professor of Engineering Education at Virginia Tech, where she directs the Virginia Tech Engineering Communications Center (VTECC).
 She received a B.S. in chemical engineering and an M.A. in English from Virginia Tech, and a Ph.D. in English from the University of Wisconsin-Madison.
 Her research focuses on communication and collaboration, design education, and identity (including race, gender, class, etc.) in engineering.
 She was awarded a CAREER grant from the National Science Foundation to study expert teaching in capstone design courses, and is co-PI on numerous NSF grants exploring communication, teamwork, design, and identity in engineering.
 Drawing on theories of situated learning and identity development, her work includes studies on the teaching and learning of communication, effective teaching practices in design education, the effects of differing pedagogies on personal and professional identities, the dynamics of cross-disciplinary collaboration in both academic and industry design environments, and gender and identity in engineering.
 When not at work, she can be found pulling weeds in her garden or bicycling the back roads of Craig County, VA.